Renegade (roller coaster): Overview

 Renegade stands 97.5 ft tall with a first hill and ride maximum drop of 91 ft at a maximum speed of 51.3 mi/h.
 The track is 3113 ft long, resulting in a ride time of approximately two minutes.
 The track was built at a cost of approximately $6.5 million.
 Two trains, consisting of 24 seats, accommodate 850 riders per hour.

 This coaster has two rare features: the initial first drop and a high-speed station fly-by.
 The first hill of this coaster features an S-shaped drop.
 It initially goes down in one direction and at half-way twists in the opposite direction.
 Before the train comes back to the station it does a final high speed fly-by of the loading station.
 Since its opening, it is one of the most popular rides at Valleyfair.

 It was featured on Discovery Channel's Build It Bigger program on July 10, 2007.

+On October 17, 2025 a self-professed "superfan" celebrated his 30,000th ride on the roller coaster.